Pope Leo IV: Battle of Ostia

 In 849, when a Saracen fleet from Sardinia approached Portus, Leo IV summoned the maritime republics – Naples, Gaeta and Amalfi – to form a league.
 The command of the unified fleet was given to Cesarius, son of Duke Sergius I of Naples.
 Aided by a fierce storm, the league destroyed the Saracen fleet off Ostia.
-The Battle of Ostia was one of the most famous in history of the Papacy of the Middle Ages and is celebrated in a famous fresco by Raphael and his pupils in his rooms of the Vatican Palace in the Vatican City.
+The Battle of Ostia was one of the most famous in the history of the Papacy of the Middle Ages and is celebrated in a famous fresco by Raphael and his pupils in his rooms of the Vatican Palace in the Vatican City.

 Raphael's The Fire in the Borgo celebrates the incident in which, according to legend, Leo stopped a fire in the pilgrims' district by making the sign of the cross.

 Leo IV held three synods, the one in 850 distinguished by the presence of Emperor Louis II, but the other two of little importance.
 In 853, he travelled to Ravenna to settle a dispute with the archbishop.
 As the archbishop was on good terms with Emperor Lothair I, the pope had little success.
 The history of the papal struggle with Hincmar of Reims, which began during Leo's pontificate, belongs properly to that of Nicholas I.

 Before his death in 855 the Pope welcomed Aethelwulf King of Wessex and his sons, including the seven year old Alfred the Great, who at 5 had already met him in 853, as pilgrims to Rome.